Police pursuit in Llucmajor: Repeat-offender car thief stopped — but what remains unresolved?

 Car thief arrested after chase in Llucmajor — and now?

-The core facts are brief: A man with several prior convictions is alleged to have stolen a BMW from a rental company in the Son Oms industrial area a few days ago and additionally taken €8,000 from a hotel at Playa de Palma.
+The core facts are brief: A man with several prior convictions is alleged to have stolen a BMW from a rental company in the Son Oms industrial area a few days ago and additionally taken €8,000 from a hotel at Playa de Palma, as detailed in a report on the Playa de Palma hotel robbery and daring escape.
 During the escape he apparently tried to run over police officers, then sped along the motorway towards Llucmajor and was stopped and arrested there.
+More background is available in a local report on the Llucmajor pursuit and unresolved questions.

 Main question